← All Resources

 Roth 401(k) and Roth IRA

-Contributions are made with after-tax dollars (no deduction now).
-Withdrawals in retirement are completely tax-free.
-No RMDs for Roth IRAs (Roth 401(k)s do have RMDs unless rolled into a Roth IRA).
+No tax break today, but withdrawals in retirement are completely tax-free.
+No RMDs for Roth IRAs (Roth 401(k)s do have RMDs unless you roll into a Roth IRA).
 A $1 million Roth IRA is worth a full $1 million in spending power.
-Learn more in our Roth vs Traditional deep dive.
+That difference matters more than most people think.
+I break down the full comparison in the Roth vs Traditional deep dive.

 Taxable Brokerage Accounts

-No contribution limits and no early withdrawal penalties, but you pay capital gains tax when you sell investments.
-Long-term capital gains (assets held over one year) are taxed at 0%, 15%, or 20% depending on income.
-These accounts offer the most flexibility but the least tax advantage.
+No contribution limits, no early withdrawal penalties, and no age restrictions.
+The tradeoff: you pay capital gains tax when you sell.
+Long-term gains (assets held over a year) are taxed at 0%, 15%, or 20% depending on income.
+Most flexibility, least tax advantage — but they're essential if you're maxing out everything else.

 Health Savings Account (HSA)